University Honors College

 - Cumulative GPA of 3.25 or higher in college-level courses

-Honors students must meet the undergraduate degree requirements set by the University, including those governing total credits earned, upper division credits, the writing requirement, residence credit, and degree (BA/BS) requirements.
-Urban Honors students are exempt from all University Studies (UNST) requirements.
+Honors students must meet the undergraduate degree requirements set by the University, including those governing total credits earned, upper division credits, the writing requirement, residence credit, and degree (BA/BS) requirements, as well as any additional degree requirements set by their major department.

 First Year: The Global City (15 credits)